 Long term care planning is for everyone.
 As our population ages, families are confronted with the choice of where to live and how to make that medically and financially possible.
 A major study suggested that almost 70% of individuals 65 or older would need a long term care stay at some point in their lives, so this is an issue that affects everyone and property planning is critical.[i]
-In 2017, the national median cost for a private room in a skilled nursing facility was $97,455, or about $8,000 per month.[ii]
+In 2019, the annual national median cost for a private room in a skilled nursing facility was $102,200, or about $8,517 per month.[ii]
 The average stay is slightly more than two years.
 When faced with this obstacle, clients, or their loved ones, are stuck paying for care and rapidly spend their hard-earned assets.
 So, considering long term care planning is critical for everyone.

 How does Long Term Care Insurance Work?